Photo by DeclanTM

 This is my approach of choice.
 Install WordPress and install the LaunchPad theme.
 Edit the copy, add your subscribe form.
 Bam – you’re done.

 Elapsed time: 2 hours.

 My most recent use of this approach, for my book, yielded a conversion rate of unique visitors to emails of just under 50%.

 Here’s a screen shot of the landing page:

 This is all the text that appeared on the page.
 It’s just enough to pique your interest.

 Approach #2: Static HTML

 I know you can hack HTML.
 But please don’t design a landing page yourself unless you are a designer.
 A crappy landing page (like something I would hack myself) will have a visitor to email conversion rate around 5-10%.
-A well-designed page with good copy and targeted visitors should do 30-50%. [tweet this]
+A well-designed page with good copy and targeted visitors can do upwards of 20-40%.

 A few landing page examples from which to borrow inspiration:

 Approach #3: Unbounce